Chinese Zodiac Animals and The Chinese New Years

 Another thing to watch out for is hoarding.
 There’s a reason for the term “pack-rat”.
 I challenge you to do a massive spring cleaning during the year of the Rat.
 I mean…a major overhaul.
 This counteracts unhealthy, cloistered, clingy energy.
 Doing a clearing on your environment during the year of the Rat is a great way to thwart the habit of getting into negative ruts.

 Keep in mind, this hoarding tendency isn’t necessarily confined to your physical environment.
 It could mean hoarding grudges.
 Take an internal inventory.
 If you sense you have a bunch of pent-up emotions that aren’t serving you, the year of the Rat is a great time to cleanse and release all that bad juju.
+More about the year of the Rat meanings here.

 This Chinese zodiac animal is all about industry.
 The theme is hard work, progress and planning.
 If you think on it – this makes sense.
 The powerful ox has been utilized for centuries by man to build, plant, grow and carve out a better life.
 The year of the Ox will present opportunities for expansion in business and potential for increased wealth.
 This is done through methodical plodding and patiently moving through the motions to reach personal/global goals.